Diary of June: Plot

 Two boys from the same school are murdered.
-In their stomachs there are capsules containing scraps from a diary that describe the next victims.
-Suspecting there might be the possibility that a killer is at the same school, detective Chu Ja-young (Shin Eun-kyung), with her rookie partner Kim Dong-wook (Eric Mun) search the school to find identical handwriting that matches that of the diary excerpts.
-When they finally find the matching one, they're told that Jin-mo, the student who wrote the text, has died already in a car accident one month previous.
+In their stomachs, are capsules containing scraps from a diary that describes the next victims.
+Suspecting the possibility that a killer is at the same school, detective Chu Ja-young (Shin Eun-kyung), with her rookie partner Kim Dong-wook (Eric Mun) search the school to find identical handwriting that matches that of the diary excerpts.
+When they finally find the matching one, they're told that Jin-mo, the student who wrote the text, had already died in a car accident one month ago.
 As Ja-young and Dong-wook discover Jin-mo's secret diary, more clues are revealed concerning the next victim.
 They also discover that Jin-mo was bullied by his schoolmates, and that there is a darker secret to be revealed.